-To build the companion encyclopedia, we started by defining enhancers. e used genomic signal tracks from a battery of 5 to 10 histone modification marks in combination with DNase-seq.
+To build the companion encyclopedia, we started by defining enhancers.
+We used genomic signal tracks from a battery of 5 to 10 histone modification marks in combination with DNase-seq.
 These were used as input into CASPER, a machine learning predictor that we developed to integrate the signal shapes of these various signals.
 We then assembled these predictions with peaks called from STARR-Seq experiments, which directly read out candidate enhancers in the genome.
 Such an integrative approach gives accurate definitions of enhancers (see supplement).
 We then used RAMPAGE data to better define promoters, and further linked enhancers to putative promoters using a deep learning algorithm.
 These potential linkages were then further filtered through the results of Hi-C and ChIA-pet experiments to obtain high confidence enhancer target linkages.
-These enhancer-target linkages, refined promoters, and RNA binding sites from eCLIP experiments within genes constitute a so-called extended gene neighborhood (Fig1 C).
+It is worth mentioning that ENCODEC provides enhancers at difference confidence levels, which includes tens of thousands of lenient enhancers from CASPER to only thousands of conserved enhancers supported by expression correlation, STARR-Seq, Hi-C, and ChIA-pet experiments.
+We also reconciled these enhancers with the main encyclopedia annotations by reporting the overlapped one and providing new IDs to the novel ones.
+Finally, the conserved enhancer-target linkages, refined promoters, and RNA binding sites from eCLIP experiments within genes constitute a so-called extended gene neighborhood (Fig1 C).

 [[JZ2MG: pls see the two highlighted marks.
 We either say result is directly from chipseq not motif, or pointing it out by a separate sentence.
 Which do you think is better?
 We cannot do both.]]

-We further linked the enhancers and promoters with their predicted associated transcription factors (TF) to construct extended regulatory networks.
+By incorporating the transcription factors (TF) binding profiles from real ChIP-Seq experiments, we further linked the conserved enhancers and promoters with their associated TFs to construct extended regulatory networks.
 First, we built cell-type-specific distal and proximal TF regulatory networks by linking TF to genes, either directly by TF-promoter interactions or indirectly via TF-to-enhancer-to-gene interactions (Fig1 B).
+It is worth mentioning that our TF regulatory network is built up based on direct peaks of ChIP-Seq experiments rather than motif analysis \cite{25409825}.
 We then pruned these networks to include only the strongest edges using another signal shape algorithm called TIP \{cite 22039215}.
 In paired "tumor-normal" cell lines, we measured the signed, fractional number of edges changing, the rewiring index, and ranked TFs by this.
 In addition, we merged our cell-type-specific networks to get a generalized network for pan-cancer analysis.
 For each network, we then arranged all regulators into a hierarchy.
 TFs are placed into different levels of the hierarchy to the degree which they directly regulate the expression of other TFs \{cite 25880651} or are in turn regulated by them.
 A final hierarchal network structure is shown in Fig1 D. This shows that the top layer TFs are not only enriched in cancer associated genes but also more significantly drive tumor-to-normal gene differential expressions.
 We also observe that highly mutated TFs tend to sit at the bottom of the hierarchy.

-[JZ2MG: actually I personally feel a little bit uncomfortable of all using the present tense through the paper.
-I agree with Shirley that past tense is better.
-Please advise]

-Multi-level data integration enables better variant recurrence analysis in cancer
+Multi-level data integration improves variant recurrence analysis in cancer

-[JZ2MG: is this better?]
-Multi-level data integration benefits variant recurrence analysis in cancer?